Mel0nABC/mlncommander/README.md

 - Search mode on change of owner and group in permissions
 - Improved browser focus and reminder of previous directories.

+#### V1.04

+- Pressing + on the numeric keypad, you can select all the extensions of the same extension, if you press ++, all are selected.
+- Now, by right-clicking on a folder, we can mount or unmount, if it is configured.
+- Open with . has been added to the right-click on files, this option is not maintained for the next time.
+- New keyboard shortcuts, Fn key to open the context menu on files, folders or if none is selected, the explorer menu.
+- You can now open the terminal with Control+t in the current location of the explorer, also in right click.
+Set it in the directory options.

 ## Motivation

 This started as a project to learn Python.
 Then, I searched for a native graphical environment for Linux and found Gtk.
 I realized I could adapt it to my needs, since despite excellent similar programs, I had specific needs, such as image previews.